 If you are a single parent, then the surviving biological parent automatically remains the natural guardian, absent proof of unfitness.
 Without any other legal arrangements, that surviving parent will also likely manage the inheritance you leave behind.
 Many single parents would not choose the other parent as the one to manage their child’s inheritance.

 Is yours a blended family?
 If so, you are in good company.
 According to recent statistics, there are more blended families today than traditional families.
-When the minor children in the household may be yours, mine and ours, how do you select the back-up parents, beyond the biological parents. . .especially when the children consider themselves to be one family?
-Should the minor children remain together, if possible?
+When the minor children in the household may be yours, mine or ours, how do you select the back-up parents, beyond the biological parents – especially when the children consider themselves to be one family?
+Should the minor children remain together if possible?
 If not, then with whom should they be placed and should legal arrangements be made to facilitate their ongoing contact?
-What should occur if the survivor re-marries again?
+What should occur if the survivor remarries again?
 [Note: This is to say nothing of the division, management and distribution of the blended family assets.]

-f yours is a traditional, nuclear family, then the whole matter seems rather simple, doesn’t it?
+If yours is a traditional, nuclear family, then the whole matter seems rather simple, doesn’t it?
 The surviving parent remains the natural guardian.
 However, what if both parents are deceased?
-What if the survivor re-marries?
+What if the survivor remarries?
 Will your children be reared by their paternal or their maternal side of the family?
 That is when things can get complicated.
 In our mobile society, do both sides of the family even know each other, let alone get along?
-Given the choice, would you rather your children be reared by good friends in a stable marriage who share your values and lifestyle?
+Given the choice, would you rather your children be reared by close friends who share your values and lifestyle?

 As you can see, every family situation is different.
 Nevertheless, here are some general guidelines for your consideration when selecting guardians for your minor children:

-- When selecting a married family member, appoint the family member only, not their spouse in case they divorce or your family member predeceases;
+- When selecting a married family member, appoint the family member only and not their spouse, in case they divorce or your family member predeceases

-- Ensure that your legal plans provide for compensation of the guardians, or at least that assets are available from your children’s inheritance to cover all expenses incurred on their behalf; and
+- Ensure that your legal plans provide for compensation for the guardians, or at least that assets are available from your children’s inheritance to cover all expenses incurred on their behalf

-Sadly, too many parents spend more time during a single evening out than they do making proper Life & Estate Plans for the care of their children.
-Other related issues include the need to avoid Probate, do appropriate estate tax planning and to plan for your own health care decisions at time of disability.
-We can help you explore appropriate planning options for the future of your greatest treasures, your children.
+Sadly, too many parents spend more time together during a single evening out than they do making proper life and estate plans for the care of their children.
+Other related issues include the need to avoid probate, do appropriate estate tax planning, and plan for your own health care decisions at time of disability.
+We can help you explore appropriate planning options for the future of your greatest legacy: your children.